Rakugo: Types of ochi

-’’Totan ochi’’: An ochi using a signature phrase.
+Totan ochi: An ochi using a signature phrase.

-’’Buttsuke ochi’’: An ending with a punch line based on a misunderstanding.
+Buttsuke ochi: An ending with a punch line based on a misunderstanding.

-’’Shigusa ochi’’: A punchline that uses a physical gesture.
+Shigusa ochi: A punchline that uses a physical gesture.

 Important contributors

 Asakusa Engei Hall is another famous vaudeville theater in Tokyo which hosts rakugo events.

 Many artists contributed to the development of rakugo.
 Some were simply performers, but many also composed original works.

 Among the more famous rakugoka of the Tokugawa period were performers like Anrakuan Sakuden (1554–1642), the author of the Seisuishō (Laughter to Chase Away Sleep, 1628), a collection of more than 1,000 stories.
 In Edo (today's Tokyo) there also lived Shikano Buzaemon (1649–1699) who wrote the Shikano Buzaemon kudenbanashi (Oral Instruction Discourses of Shikano Buzaemon) and the Shika no makifude (The Deer's Brush, 1686), a work containing 39 stories, eleven of which are about the kabuki milieu.
 Tatekawa Enba I (1743–1822) was author of the Rakugo rokugi (The Six Meanings of Rakugo).

 Kyoto was the home of Tsuyu no Gorobei I (1643–1703), who is considered the father of the rakugo tradition of the Kamigata area (Kamigata rakugo (上方落語)).
-His works are included in the Karukuchi tsuyu ga hanashi (Jocular Tsuyu's Stories, date of composition unknown), containing many word games, episodes from the lives of famous literary authors, and plays on the different dialects from the Tokyo, Osaka, and Kyoto areas.
+His works are included in the Karukuchi tsuyu ga hanashi (Jocular Tsuyu's Stories, date of composition unknown), containing many word games, episodes from the lives of famous literary authors, and plays on the dialects of the Tokyo, Osaka, and Kyoto areas.

 Of a similar structure is the Karukuchi gozen otoko (One-liners: An Important Storyteller, date of publication unknown) in which are collected the stories of Yonezawa Hikohachi I, who lived in Ōsaka towards the end of the 17th century.
 An example from Yonezawa Hikohachi's collection:

 A man faints in a bathing tub.
 In the great confusion following, a doctor arrives who takes his pulse and calmly gives the instructions: "Pull the plug and let the water out."
 Once the water has flowed completely out of the tub he says: "Fine.
 Now put a lid on it and carry the guy to the cemetery."

 For the poor man is already dead.
 The joke becomes clearer when one notes that a Japanese traditional bathing tub is shaped like a coffin.

 Current performers

 Current rakugo artists include Tachibanaya Enzō, Katsura Bunshi VI, Tachibanaya Takezō II, Tatekawa Shinosuke and Hayashiya Shōzō IX.
 Furthermore, many people regarded as more mainstream comedians originally trained as rakugoka apprentices, even adopting stage names given to them by their masters.
 Some examples include Akashiya Sanma, Shōfukutei Tsurube II, and Shōfukutei Shōhei.
 Another famous rakugo performer, Shijaku Katsura II, was known outside Japan for his performances of rakugo in English.

-English Rakugo performances have been studied for how they convey traditional Japanese cultural values through adapted scripts, making the art form more accessible while preserving its original narrative style.
+English rakugo performances have been studied for how they convey traditional Japanese cultural values through adapted scripts, making the art form more accessible while preserving its original narrative style.